kosukeimai/dynCluster/README.md

     ## ...
     ```

-    + For each time period, dyads belong to `3` different clusters (e.g., types of international trade).
-Together, the data represent the "true" dyadic cluster memberships.
+    + For each time period, dyads belong to `3` different clusters (or *types* of international trade).
+These data represent the "true" dyadic cluster memberships.
+The ultimate goal of this example is to see how well dynCluster can use the bilateral trade data above to recover the three clusters and dyadic cluster memberships.
     ```
     ##   cty1 cty2 dyad z1 z2 z3 z4 z5 z6 z7 z8 z9 z10
     ## 1    1   10 1_10  2  2  2  2  2  2  2  2  2   2